sts10/sts10.github.io/_posts/2023-01-11-playing-with-binary-fuse-filters.markdown

 Undeterred, I opened Medic and adapted the code above into the project.

-A note here: In order not to to use too much system memory, Medic reads 10.4 million password digests into system memory at a time.
+A note here: In order not to to use too much system memory, Medic doesn't read all of the password digests into memory at a time.
+Instead, it reads just 10.4 million password digests into system memory at a time.
 Each of these batches of 10.4 million is called a "chunk" in the code.
 I figured that was also a good size for a filter(?), so I would be making a filter of each chunk, then checking every entry against that filter in search of "maybes".

 To keep things simple, I wanted to use a binary fuse filter to return a `bool`, where `false` meant there is definitely no matches found in the given chunk (i.e. none of the passwords in this chunk were found in the breached password file) and where `true` meant there was at least one "maybe."

-First, I inserted an `if` statement at the top of my `check_this_chunk` function to act as a sort of short circuit:
+First, I inserted an `if` statement at the top of my `check_this_chunk` function to act as a sort of short circuit for whenever the filer returned all "no"s (in other words, no "maybe"s):

 ```rust
 fn check_this_chunk(entries: &[Entry], chunk: &[String]) -> io::Result<Vec<Entry>> {